CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the main advantage of *quask* is being compatible with many
 different framework.
-We work with ``Kernel`` objects, with are high
+We work with ``Kernel`` objects, which are high
-level description of the operation we want to perform, and then this
+level descriptions of the operations we want to perform, and then these
-description is compiled to a low level object via one of the many
+descriptions are compiled to a low level object via one of the many
 quantum SDK available.

 The way *quask* manages the different implementations is via the
 ``KernelFactory`` object.
 We cannot directly instantiate ``Kernel``
 objects (the class is *abstract*), instead we use
-``KernelFactory.create_kernel`` which has the exact same argument of
+``KernelFactory.create_kernel`` which has the exact same arguments of
 ``Kernel.__init__``.

 The role of ``KernelFactory`` is to choose the subclass of ``Kernel``,